-In the past two years, an organizational refresh, building upon our past work, has provided us with a new framework for strategic thinking to guide us forward.
-Last year we went on a statewide listening tour and talked with Californians in a variety of ways, and as a result of what we heard we developed a new strategic goal: Because the humanities are essential to a vibrant democracy, our five-year strategic focus on education, public engagement, and field-building will amplify our impact and make the humanities even more valued, more visible, and more deeply embedded in the lives of individuals and in our communities.
+In 2015-2016, an organizational refresh, building upon our past work, has provided us with a new framework for strategic thinking to guide us forward.
+We went on a statewide listening tour and talked with Californians in a variety of ways, and as a result of what we heard we developed a new strategic goal: Because the humanities are essential to a vibrant democracy, our five-year strategic focus on education, public engagement, and field-building will amplify our impact and make the humanities even more valued, more visible, and more deeply embedded in the lives of individuals and in our communities.

 Through careful consideration of the input we received and looking at lessons learned over the years, we decided upon three major components to develop over the next five years: